wicketbr/BandTogether/README.md

 when presented from there, and when the BandTogether set list item is updated will automatically switch back to the item from BandTogether.

+## Integration with Other Software

+If you are a developer and would like to integrate BandTogether with your own software to make use of the Tablet View in our software please contact me for details.
+Your software would simply need to post to an API endpoint.
+Ideally, the post would include the entire set list from your software and would indicate the current active part.
+Currently, the integration with VideoPsalm is only sending the active song, so that could be done as well.
+If you do send the entire set list then users on stage in the Table View can turn off the "Auto-Follow" option and look through all the songs in the set list before the show starts.
+When they turn "Auto-Follow" back on they will immediately be taken to the current song in the set list.

+Your software should store songs in the ChordPro format, as that is the native format used in BandTogether.
+However, a conversion can be written if your software is storing your lyrics and chords in a different format.
+Also, your post to our API endpoint could be designed to post the objects we are using, but I can convert those to our format if needed as well.

 ## Contact

 Contact Brad Wickett at [brad@wickett.net](mailto:brad@wickett.net) for assistance.